Surf's Up (album): Background

-Some of Rieley's earliest initiatives were to end the group's practice of wearing matching stage uniforms and to appoint Carl Wilson as the band's official leader.
+Some of Rieley's earliest initiatives were to end the group's longstanding practice of wearing matching stage uniforms and to appoint Carl Wilson as the band's official leader.
 The group spent the majority of September and October rehearsing for upcoming concerts.
 On October 3, at the invitation of Van Dyke Parks, the band performed two sets at the eighth annual Big Sur Folk Festival in California to an audience of 6,000.
 According to music historian Keith Badman, the performances "help[ed] to establish the group's image in the eyes of the rock hierarchy, and they were subsequently 'rediscovered' as an important live act."
 (Note: From August 13 to late October, Dennis shot his parts for the Universal Pictures road movie Two-Lane Blacktop.
 Due to these commitments, he did not attend the rehearsals or the concerts, and was replaced by Mike Kowalski.)
-Biographer David Leaf wrote that the concert inspired what was effectively an apologetic review from Rolling Stone co-founder Jann Wenner, who previously criticized the band for pulling out of the 1967 Monterey Pop Festival.
-A rumor circulated among news outlets that Brian was then writing music with Parks for an upcoming Beach Boys television special, H-2-0.
+Biographer David Leaf wrote that the concert inspired an apologetic review from Rolling Stone co-founder Jann Wenner, who had previously criticized the band for pulling out of the 1967 Monterey International Pop Festival.
+A rumor circulated among news outlets that Brian Wilson was writing music with Parks for an upcoming Beach Boys television special, H-2-0.

-In early November, Brian temporarily rejoined the touring band to play four dates at the Whisky a Go Go.
-The group had not played a concert in Los Angeles since 1966, while Brian had not performed with the touring group since early 1970, when he briefly filled in for Love.
+In early November, Brian temporarily rejoined the touring band to play four dates at the Whisky a Go Go in West Hollywood.
+The group had not played a concert in Los Angeles since 1966, and Brian had not performed with the touring group since early 1970, when he briefly filled in for Love.
 (Note: Brian only played the first two nights, as he experienced a panic attack on the second.).
 Guitarist Ed Carter and keyboardist Daryl Dragon accompanied the band on this tour, along with supporting act the Flame.
 (Note: Rieley later told a radio interview, "From an artistic stance, it was a disastrous tour" due to the Beach Boys' dissatisfactory performances.)
 Reports from this period suggested that the group was planning to move from Los Angeles to Britain once their recording commitments were finished.
 (Note: In one report, Rieley said they were "definitely leaving Los Angeles because of the smog.")
 From January to early April 1971, they worked intermittently on their second album for Reprise.